abigaillee14/mgt4250spring2024/README.md

 # Project Description
-This project for MGT4250 aimed to answer business-related questions by analyzing real-world data, producing a sharable repository and a visualization application, and exploring potential business opportunities as a business analyst.
+This project for MGT4250 At Elon University aimed to answer business-related questions by analyzing real-world data, producing a sharable repository and a visualization application, and exploring potential business opportunities as a business analyst.
 For my project, I focused on how students perform differently given certain factors.

 To display these visualizations, I used [Tableau Public](https://public.tableau.com/views/DataVisualizationandStoryTellingFinalProject/SubjectScorebyGender?:language=en-US&:sid=&:display_count=n&:origin=viz_share_link).
 Given my data and the answers I was looking for, I felt that Tableau would be most effective.
 I used their visualizations and tools on Tableau to display my data best.